hynek/argon2-cffi/.github/CONTRIBUTING.md

 # How To Contribute

-First off, thank you for considering contributing to *argon2-cffi*!
+First off, thank you for considering contributing!
-It's people like *you* who make it such a great tool for everyone.
+It's people like *you* who make it is such a great tool for everyone.

-This document intends to make contribution more accessible by codifying tribal knowledge and expectations.
+This document is mainly to help you to get started by codifying tribal knowledge and expectations and make it more accessible to everyone.
-Don't be afraid to open half-finished PRs, and ask questions if something is unclear!
+But don't be afraid to open half-finished PRs and ask questions if something is unclear!

-Please note that this project is released with a Contributor [Code of Conduct](https://github.com/hynek/argon2-cffi/blob/main/.github/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
-Please report any harm to [Hynek Schlawack] in any way you find appropriate.

 ## Workflow